Arne Slot calls for Liverpool to be ‘perfect’

 One talking point ahead of this match is whether the potential loss of the Premier League’s most expensive player in Alexander Isak to a groin injury could actually help Slot stumble upon the right formula to turn around Liverpool’s fortunes.

-The Sweden attacker’s only goal since his £125 million (S$216 million) move from Newcastle United came against second-tier Southampton in the League Cup as a lack of pre-season conditioning has hampered his start to life at Anfield.
+The Sweden attacker’s only goal since his £125 million (S$216.6 million) move from Newcastle United came against second-tier Southampton in the League Cup, as a lack of pre-season conditioning has hampered his start to life at Anfield.

 “Alex is not too bad.
 Question mark for the weekend and let’s see where he is.
 That’s the same to be said about Ryan (Gravenberch),” said Slot.

-Wirtz, who was dropped for the last two Premier League games, registered his first two assists since a £100 million move from Bayer Leverkusen.
+Wirtz, who was dropped for the last two Premier League games, registered his first two assists since his August Community Shield debut following a £100 million move from Bayer Leverkusen.

-Despite Ekitike’s impressive start, which includes five goals in 11 Liverpool appearances, the Frenchman has not started in any of his side’s three Premier League defeats by Palace, Chelsea and United.
+Despite Ekitike’s impressive start, which includes six goals in 12 Liverpool appearances, the Frenchman did not start any of his side’s last three Premier League defeats by Palace, Chelsea and United.

-Isak’s absence should give the 23-year-old the run in the side he craved.
+Isak’s absence should give the 23-year-old the run in the side he craves.

 Not since February 2021 have Liverpool lost four consecutive Premier League games and beating Brentford is not a given for the Reds, who have suffered defeat in five of their last eight league away matches.